1. Project Vision: Towards a Symbiotic Game Engine

 - Constraints: Developers can define rules or physical volumes in the world to influence decision-making (e.g., “In this zone, physics accuracy is more important than graphical fidelity”).

-- Adaptation Modes: The DCC can be instructed to operate in different modes:
+- Adaptation Modes (planned): The DCC will be able to operate in different modes:

 3. The SAA-CLAD Symbiosis: From Philosophy to Practice